-Together we’re now focusing on the cultural thread project which includes better integrating Waikanae town centre with Whakarongotai Marae.
-This involves creating gardens for people to sit and relax, paving and improved street lighting to anchor the Marae to the old SH1 via Frater Lane.
+A cultural thread - better integrating Waikanae town centre with Whakarongotai Marae.
+This involves creating gardens for people to sit and relax, paving and improved street lighting.

 As part of the NZ Transport Agency’s revocation works, the Council is taking the opportunity to improve the SH1 entrance to Mahara Place.
 This project will be delivered as part of our town centre improvement works and will involve removing and relocating the stone wall to a suitable place to be determined by the community in the town centre, and planting.

 In making SH1 a fit-for-purpose local road we have an opportunity to increase the number of car parks on SH1 between Elizabeth Street and Ngaio Road in response to traffic volumes and changes on the road.
 Two workable approaches were considered, and a recommendation went to Councillors on Thursday 15 March.
 A parallel parking approach was adopted which will provide ten additional parks, and provide better integration of transport modes through the town centre for drivers, pedestrians and cyclists